FYS Courses of Instruction

 In postcolonial studies, we look at the history, politics, and culture of countries that were once colonized.
 In literature, this work is done through careful close-reading and paying attention to how the struggle for independence is represented in literary texts, both on an individual and collective level.
 In this course, we will push the boundaries of the discipline of postcolonial studies and use its methodologies to read about locations and peoples that weren’t formerly (or formally) colonized (for example, Ancient Greece, New Orleans during Hurricane Katrina, 20thcentury Iran, and female Jewish immigrants in New York city circa 1910).
 We’ll also investigate why graphic novels present an appropriate medium for studying postcolonialisms.

 This course will compare and contrast medieval and modern mysticism, or aspirations toward the sublime.
 Through careful examination of literature, art, and music, we will explore how peoples from distinct cultures and time periods engaged in various rhetorical strategies to express their union with God.
 We will discuss how mystics of all stripes, from Hildegard of Bingen, a twelfth-century German nun, and Rebecca Cox Jackson, a formerly enslaved person in antebellum Philadelphia, to Kazimir Malevich, the founder of Soviet Suprematism, enlisted the written word, bodily gesture, vocalized song, and painted form in their attempts to convey the transcendent.
-Museum visits are required.
+Museum visits are required

 FYSB BC1727 Periodic Tales of the Elements.
 3 points.